 Throughout the 1990s, MARC was instrumental in small-scale ecosystem mapping, being the primary research investigator for the National GAP Biodiversity Project.
 The 1990s also brought growing relationships with federal government employers, such as the National Geospatial Intelligence Agency, the US Department of State, several government contractors and non-governmental organizations, such the National Geographic Society.

 Several changes emerged in the decade of the 2000s.
-The most significant change was MSU/MARC's entry into the Council on Post-secondary Education/Commonwealth of Kentucky's statewide site license agreement with the industry mapping leader, ESRI.
-The CPE/ESRI statewide license agreement provides all higher education institutions in Kentucky with a complete suite of ESRI software products and a broad selection of online courses, as well as other benefits.
-Significant portions of the National Broadband Infrastructure Initiative began at Murray State with assistance from MARC and the College of Business/Department of Telecommunication Systems Management.
+The most significant change was MSU/MARC's entry into the Council on Post-secondary Education (CPE)/Commonwealth of Kentucky's statewide site license agreement with the geospatial industry leader, ESRI.
+The CPE-ESRI higher education statewide license agreement (HESLA) provides all higher education institutions in Kentucky with a complete suite of ESRI software products and a broad selection of online courses, as well as other benefits.

-In 2009, the Mid-America Remote sensing Center moved to new accommodations on the 4th floor of the Blackburn Science Building.
-The relocation also brought the Department of Geosciences, along with Archaeology, under one roof.
-The new accommodations provide added classrooms, research and lab space, conference rooms, and faculty offices.
+In 2009, the Mid-America Remote sensing Center moved into new accommodations on the 4th floor of the Blackburn Science Building.
+The relocation also brought the Department of Geosciences and Archaeology under one roof.
+The new accommodations provide additional classrooms, research and lab space, conference rooms, and faculty offices.